WILLIAM CYRIL VICKERSTAFF 1897–1918

 Radcliffe on Trent School Register

 As above but now described as William Cyril.
-He was still at school and had twin brothers age six (John and Samuel).
+He was still at school and had twin brothers age six (John Archibald and Samuel Percy).

 Service Number: 280626; previous number 1680